 - Flung Clothing:

-- There was also the time when he suddenly pulled off his clothes in the RGB arc and jumped into the water in order to convince Green's Pokémon to relax, and when he went into the hot springs as well.
+- There was also the time when he suddenly pulled off his clothes in Red and Blue and jumped into the water in order to convince Green's Pokémon to relax, and when he went into the hot springs as well.